 americaN is a module standard adopted by the FREMO (Friendscircle of European Modelrailroaders).
-Modules build to this standard resemble standard gauge railroad lines and industrial districts in North America in N-scale (1:160).
+Modules build to this standard resemble single-track standard gauge railroad lines in North America in N-scale (1:160).
 There are no restrictions on either area or era.

 This document contains standards as well as recommended practices for building and detailing americaN modules.
 There are also standards for materials necessary for prototypeoriented operations, for example car cards and waybills.
-Important aspects of traffic control systems like "Timetable & Trainorders" or "Track Warrant Control" are described in separate short references.
-These documents can be loaded from the homepage of americaN.
+Important aspects of the "Track Warrant Control" operations (which is our preferred method) are described in a separate short reference.
+This document can be loaded from the homepage of americaN.

-The americaN module system was developed in 2001 because the initiators felt that the already existing module systems, NTRAK and oneTRAK, no longer reflected the current philosophy of modular model railroading.
+The americaN module system was developed in 2001 because the initiators felt that the already existing module systems, NTRAK and oneTRAK no longer reflected the current philosophy of modular model railroading.
 In the americaN system the use of a prototypical traffic control system, as well as simulation of traffic flow with car cards and waybills, is very important.
 This overall concept already existed with FREMO module systems.
-For the americaN standard, many ideas were taken from FREMO H0(USA) and fremo-N. One other important aspect of americaN is the use of commercially available track and turnouts.
+For the americaN standard, many ideas were taken from FREMO H0(USA) and fremo-N. One other important aspect of americaN is the use of commercial track and turnouts.